palasthotel/blockX/README.md

     )
 }

-registerBlockXEditorWidget("my-widget", MyWidget);
+registerEditorWidget("my-widget-type", MyWidget);
 ```

 Now you can use this widget in your blockx blocks content structure.

 **Important:**

-- This is JSX syntax so you need to use a javascript bundler to transpile it to browser readable javascript code
+- This is JSX/TSX syntax so you need to use a javascript bundler to transpile it to browser readable javascript code
 - Best practice is to use the `@wordpress/scripts` npm package to transpile React components